-The banana updo is particularly suitable for festive occasions like weddings, a theater visit or a special dinner party.
+Banana clip hair is particularly suitable for festive occasions like weddings, a theatre visit or a special dinner party.
 However, this elegant updo also works well at home and at work.
-Sure, styling the banana updo takes some expertise, but with our step-by-step styling instructions even newbies can be successful at it.
+Sure, the styling takes some expertise, but with our step-by-step instructions even newbies can be successful at it.

-Your hair must reach at least to your shoulders for the banana updo.
-Use clip extensions and volumising powder if your hair is very fine.
+Your hair must reach at least to your shoulders for the banana hairstyles.
+Use clip extensions and volumizing powder if your hair is very fine.
 You need a styling comb, a bunch of bobby pins, hairspray and a little hair wax.
-The helping hand from a friend can be invaluable at least until you are an expert updo stylist.
+The helping hand from a friend can be invaluable, at least until you are an expert updo stylist.

-1. If you don’t have a full head of strong hair you best apply volumizing powder or slightly tease your hair.
+- If you don’t have a full head of strong hair, it’s best to apply volumizing powder or slightly tease your hair.

-3. For the classic banana updo you should gather your hair to a ponytail in the neck.
+- For the classic banana hairstyle you should gather your hair to a ponytail in the neck.
 Use hair wax to avoid fly-away hair.

-4. Tightly twist the ponytail before pulling your hair up toward the top of your head.
+- Tightly twist the ponytail before pulling your hair up toward the top of your head.
 Keep on turning the ponytail around until it takes the shape of the typical banana.
-While you twist and pull the ponytail upward, use hidden bobby pins to secure the banana updo as it forms in the back of your head.
+While you twist and pull the ponytail upward, use hidden bobby pins to secure the banana hair as it forms in the back of your head.

-6. Secure the finished banana updo with hairspray.
-Dependent on the occasion, add accessories like flowers, feathers or decorative barrettes for more glamour.
+- Secure the finished banana clip hair with hairspray.
+Depending on the occasion, add accessories like blossoms, feathers or decorative hair slides for more glamour.

-Don’t give up if you don’t create a masterful banana updo the first time around.
+Don’t give up if you don’t create a masterful banana hairstyle the first time around.
 Mastery will come with practice.